artsy/force/docs/best_practices.md

 We use [TypeScript](https://www.typescriptlang.org/docs) to maximize runtime code safety.

+> NOTE: Around mid-2021 we migrated to strict type checking for **all new code**.
+What this meant in practice was that all _old code_ that failed strict type checking was silenced with a special flag inserted by a script `// @ts-expect-error STRICT_NULL_CHECK` with all _new code_ being expected to adhere to best practices.
+Going forward, this flag should never be used, and if encounted while working on old code it should be removed and the type error fixed.

 ### Use Relay for network requests

 Data should be loaded from [Metaphysics](https://github.com/artsy/metaphysics), Artsy's GraphQL server.
 Requests to Metaphysics should be made through [Relay](https://relay.dev).